ViRb3/naivecmp/README.md

 ### Features

 - Bi-directional diff
-- Very fast (10TB+ hard drive array in less than 30 seconds on a Raspberry Pi 4)
+- Very fast (10TB+ hard drive array in less than 20 seconds on a Raspberry Pi 4)
-- Low memory usage (<300MB for 10TB+)
+- Low memory usage (less than 300MB for scanning 10TB+ of data)
 - Configurable matching conditions
 - Tracks files even when they were moved and/or renamed
+- Parallel directory scanning

 ### Usage